Dr Karen Burnell, Solent University: Principal Investigator

 Karen specialises in applied psychology, with a particular focus on veteran studies, psychogerontology, mental health and wellbeing, and research methodologies.
 Over the years, Karen has explored the role of social support in mental health and wellbeing and, more specifically, peer support, and has evaluated community-based interventions for veterans.
 At the heart of all of Karen’s research is the exploration of informal support networks and psychosocial interventions.

-Louise is a lecturer in the sociology of health and illness at Bournemouth University, and is a co-investigator on the NIHR Common Health Assets project, which is evaluating how community led organisations impact the health and wellbeing of people living in deprived areas.
+At the time of study, Lou was a lecturer in the sociology of health and illness at Bournemouth University, and co-investigator on the NIHR Common Health Assets project, which is evaluating how community led organisations impact the health and wellbeing of people living in deprived areas.
 Prior to this she was a Research Associate in Mental Health at the UKRI MARCH Mental Health Research Network, exploring the role of community assets in mental health.
+Lou is now a Senior Evidence Specialist at the National Academy for Social Prescribing.

 Dr Kathryn Watson, Co-Researcher